Updated on May 28, 2015

 A) Your coverage ends at the end of the month following the month you end state service, provided that your premium for that month is paid.

-Q) I am leaving state service, but I have fewer than ten years of full-time service (as determined by my retirement board).
-Therefore, I am not eligible for a state pension.
+Q) I am leaving state service, but I am not vested in the retirement system and I am not eligible for a state pension.
 What are my health and life insurance options?

 A) Yes.
 If you are leaving state service for any reason other than termination for gross misconduct, you may continue your coverage or pick up other coverage with some limitations on time and/or benefit levels.
 Your options are as follows:

 - COBRA - health only.
 You have 60 days to elect COBRA coverage, but the coverage begins on the first day of the month after your coverage as an active employee ended.
 To avoid owing retroactive premiums, send in your COBRA application promptly to the GIC: